 Ski-Mountaineering: from March to May

 Red TapeCar are not allowed in Sass Fee and must be left in the paying car-park at the entrance of the village.
-No others particulary restrictions in mountaineering, climbing and hiking
+No others particular restrictions in mountaineering, climbing and hiking.

 Guidebooks and Maps